Preamble

 Any local leader of the District becoming the Seat of the Government of the United States, shall have the power to call the Armed Forces upon Rebellion or Insurrection without consent from the President or the Congress.

-States within their jurisdictions may determine the methods of implementation of laws and guarantee of rights from this Constitution and to the allocation of legislative seats, provided that such methods protect the fundamental rights of all People within this Constitution and ensure proportional representation protections for all Citizens.
+States within their jurisdictions may determine the methods of allocation of legislative seats, provided that such methods ensure proportional representation protections for all Citizens within this Constitution and the constitution thereof.

 The states of this Union shall have the Power, with at least a concurrence of three fifths of the state legislatures or three fourths of the state executives, or petition of one tenth of the citizens of the United States, of Impeachment for any federal officer, including the President.